The Erechtheion Caryatid Colonnade at The British Museum, London

 myminifactory

-Caryatids are female figures serving as supports.
-The most likely derivation of their name is from the young women of Sparta who danced every year in honour of Artemis Karyatis ('Artemis of the Walnut Tree').
-This is one of six caryatids that held up the roof of the temple on the Acropolis known as the Erechtheion.
-She wears apeplos, a simple tunic pinned on each shoulder.
-Her hair is braided and falls in a thick rope down her back.
-She probably held a sacrificial vessel in one of the missing hands.
-The figure strongly resembles the women of the east frieze of the Parthenon, which had just been completed when work on the Erechtheion began.
-She carries an architectural capital like a basket on her head.
-From the side, her burden seems to bear down upon her; the weight is taken on the right leg, encased in perpendicular folds arranged like the fluting of a column shaft.
-The other leg is flexed with the drapery moulded to it.
+Caryatids serve as sturdy supports, represented by female figures.
+The name's likely origin comes from the young women of Sparta who danced annually in honor of Artemis Karyatis ('Artemis of the Walnut Tree').
+One of six caryatids supporting the Erechtheion's roof on the Acropolis, she wears an apeplos, a simple tunic pinned at each shoulder.
+Her hair is braided and falls as a thick rope down her back.
+It's probable that one of her missing hands held a sacrificial vessel.
+Her figure closely resembles the women depicted in the east frieze of the Parthenon, completed when work on the Erechtheion began.
+She carries an architectural capital like a basket on her head, with its weight bearing down on her from the side.
+The right leg takes the strain, encased in perpendicular folds mimicking column shaft fluting.
+The other leg is flexed, with drapery molded to it.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative introduced by MyMiniFactory, creating a digital archive of fully 3D printable sculptures, artworks and landmarks worldwide for public access free of charge.
+Scan the World is an open-source community effort; if you have interesting items nearby and want to contribute, email stw@myminifactory.com to learn how you can help.

 Download Model from myminifactory